STEP 1: Test your computer's ability to participate in our webcasts by clicking on the demo buttons below...

 What are the Minimum Requirements?

-Although the below are minimum recommendations, we have found PC's having Windows 98 Second Edition, ME, 2000 or XP with Media Player Version 9 generate the best results.
+Although the below are minimum recommendations, we have found PC's having Windows 98 Second Edition, ME, 2000, XP or Vista with Media Player Version 9 or later generate the best results.
+The requirements below should work for Adobe Flash Video as well.

 MINIMUM PC SPECIFICATION